acestronautical/dotfiles/README.md

 ### vscode

 vscode files are located in ```~/.config/Code/User```.
-You will need to delete your existing vscode files before stow will work.
+You will need to delete your existing vscode settings.json before stow will work.
 Alternatively you may manually copy and paste the lines you would like.
+It is recommended to have run vscode at least once before the stow so that the whole path is not symlinked.

 ### xmodmap